VazkiiMods/Patchouli/web/docs/upgrading/upgrade-guide-120.md

 # 1.20 Upgrade Guide

+This guides describes how to upgrade Patchouli books from 1.19.x to 1.20.x.

 ### Resource Pack-based books Now Enforced

 Historically, Patchouli books have never properly respected resource packs nor datapacks,